stevan/p5-mop-original/proposal/p5-mop.md

 The end of the compile-time event would fire once the compiler had finished parsing all the syntax elements and creating the MOP meta-objects.
-This would be the time when you might inject some code into a CV to implement method parsing, or generate some accessors based on information in the attribute meta-object.
+This would be the time when you might inject some code into a CV to implement method parameter parsing, or generate some accessors based on information in the attribute meta-object.

 The end of the runtime event would fire once the body of the class was finished executing, essentially an end of scope hook